OTO Open

 LANGENBECKS ARCHIVES OF SURGERY is a prestigious peer-reviewed journal published by Springer, focusing on the dynamic field of surgery.
 Established with the aim of advancing surgical science and practice, this journal serves as a platform for disseminating high-quality research, clinical studies, and innovative surgical techniques.
 With an impressive impact factor and ranked in the top quartile (Q1) of surgery journals, it positions itself at the forefront of surgical scholarship, as evidenced by its Scopus ranking of #167 out of 551, placing it within the 69th percentile.
 The journal publishes articles that provide valuable insights into surgical methodologies, patient outcomes, and advancements in surgical technology, making it essential reading for surgeons, researchers, and healthcare professionals dedicated to improving surgical care.
 Although it is not an Open Access publication, LANGENBECKS ARCHIVES OF SURGERY ensures broad accessibility through institutional subscriptions, facilitating the widespread distribution of critical research findings that shape the future of surgical practice.

-Transforming surgical practices through innovative research.
+Empowering the surgical community through research.

 JOURNAL OF GYNECOLOGIC SURGERY